g-gaston/cluster-api/docs/proposals/20240807-in-place-updates.md

     type: UpToDate
 ```

+Now that the KCP in-place upgrader performed all desired changes, CAPI proceeds with validation of changes.
+The Machine controller evaluates the diff between desired and exising object from the cluster, and finds no remaining changes.

-On the next KCP reconciliation, it detects that this machine doesn't have any pending hooks and sets the `UpToDate` condition to `True`.
+On the next KCP reconciliation, it detects that this machine doesn't have any pending hooks or difference between desired state and sets the `UpToDate` condition to `True`.

 ```diff
 apiVersion: cluster.x-k8s.io/v1beta1